SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 }
 ```

-To specify that a function throws only `StatisticsError` values as its errors
+To specify that a function throws only `StatisticsError` values as its errors,
-you write `throws(StatisticsError)` when declaring the function,
+you write `throws(StatisticsError)` instead of only `throws`
-instead of just writing `throws`.
+when declaring the function.
 This syntax is also called *typed throws*
 because you write the error type after `throws` --- for example: